 Table 4 shows a noticeable improvement in the mathematics III performance of the experimental group after using Ilocano worksheets.
 The mean score increased from 11.00 in the pre-test (with English worksheets) to 16.67 in the post-test (with Ilocano worksheets), while the standard deviation decreased from 2.67 to 1.63.
 This suggests not only higher scores but also more consistent performance among the students.
 The results indicate that using Ilocano worksheets helped students better understand mathematical concepts, likely due to improved comprehension in their native language.
 This implies that incorporating mother tongue-based instructional materials can enhance learning outcomes, especially in subjects like mathematics where understanding instructions is crucial.

-Table 5.
+Table 5

 Comparison between Pre-test and Post-test Score of the Control Group